NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 The default sort setting sorts the cases by row with first displaying samples with both CNV and SSM followed by SSM only and lastly CNV only.

-Click the second option ‘CNV+SSM > SSM only’’ to change the sorting as shown.
+Click the second option 'CNV+SSM > SSM only'' to change the sorting as shown.

 [<img src="./images/oncomatrix/21-sort-cases1.png" width="500"/>](./images/oncomatrix/21-sort-cases1.png 'Click to see the full image.')

 #### Maximum #cases

 There is a default number of samples that are shown in the matrix chart.
 Users can choose to increase or decrease the number of samples.
-This allows the chart to re-render and display the number of columns based on the user`s selection.
+This allows the chart to re-render and display the number of columns based on the user's selection.
 Figure below shows increased cases to 10000.
 Please note that any high arbitrary number can be selected but the chart will only show the maximum cases that GDC has.

 [<img src="./images/oncomatrix/max-cases.png" width="500"/>](./images/oncomatrix/max-cases.png 'Click to see the full image.')